 Making Grandma’s Old-Fashioned Date Pinwheels:

-That means these cookies take a little planning but it also makes it easy to have a roll of cookies in the fridge (you can hold them in the fridge for several days or freeze) at a moment’s notice.
-That’s great if you want freshly baked cookies on hand if company stops by or you need bake cookies on a busy day or maybe to bring cookies to an evening party.
-I’m guessing recipes like this are where the big cookie companies got the idea of their rolls of cookies.
+Because these cookies have to be chilled, they take a little planning but it also makes it easy to have a roll of cookies in the fridge (you can hold them in the fridge for several days or freeze) at a moment’s notice.
+That’s great if you want freshly baked cookies on hand if company stops by or you need to bake cookies on a busy day or maybe to bring cookies to an evening party.
+I’m guessing recipes like this are where the big cookie companies got the idea for their rolls of cookies in the refrigerator section.

 The recipe originally called for shortening and shortening does give them an amazing texture.
 If you use butter, use more.
-Butter and shortening are not a one to one substitue unless maybe you’re using a high end imported butter.
+Butter and shortening are not a one-to-one substitute unless maybe you’re using a high-end imported butter.
 Shortening has more fat per cup than our standard butter so you’ll need a little more butter.
 I put it in the recipe.